 The bill amends Section 4-1-9 of the General Laws in Chapter 4-1, which addresses "Cruelty to Animals," specifically focusing on animal fighting.
-It introduces new legal language that defines the offense of animal fighting and outlines the penalties for individuals who engage in or facilitate such activities.
-For a first offense, individuals may face imprisonment for up to two years.
-However, for a second and any subsequent offense, the penalties increase significantly, with imprisonment extended from two years to five years.
+It establishes that for a first offense, individuals may face imprisonment for up to two years, or both imprisonment and a fine.
+For a second and any subsequent offense, the imprisonment penalty is increased to a maximum of five years, or both imprisonment and a fine.

 Additionally, the bill mandates community service requirements for those convicted of animal fighting.
-A first-time offender must complete 20 hours of community service, while individuals with subsequent offenses are required to perform 50 hours.
-Importantly, the community service penalty cannot be suspended or deferred.
-This legislation aims to strengthen the consequences for animal fighting and promote accountability through community service.
+A first-time offender must complete 20 hours of community service, while individuals convicted of a subsequent offense are required to perform 50 hours of community service.
+The community service penalty cannot be suspended or deferred.
+This legislation aims to strengthen the penalties for animal fighting and promote accountability through community service.
 The act will take effect upon passage.

 Statutes affected: 559 SUB A: 4-1-9